 The island is located in a moderate risk cyclonic hazard zones (UNDP, 2006).
-The project site is expected to receive regular annual strong winds during the NE monsoon and SW monsoon.
+The IWMC site is expected to receive regular annual strong winds during the peak SW monsoon.

 Rainfall

 The average annual rainfall for the Maldives is 2,124 mm.
 Mean monthly rainfall varies substantially throughout the year with the dry season getting considerably less rainfall.
 The proportions of flood and drought years are relatively small throughout the archipelago, (UNDP, 2006).